Freechains/README/docs/cmds.md

 - `<chain>`: name of the chain

-The command never terminates and outputs the hash of new blocks as they arrive.
+The command never terminates and outputs the number of new blocks as they arrive.

 - Examples: